 Featured image: Heaths near Nijverdal.
 Jürgen Eissink (2018).
 Wikimedia Commons.
 Public Domain.

-I could read and write numbers and calculate before I could read and write words.
-At kindergarten, I became intrigued by numbers.
-I chalked them down on the pavement.
-I associated numbers with genius and wisdom, so I embarked upon a personal project you might call counting to infinity.
+Numbers intrigued me.
+At kindergarten, I chalked them down on the pavement.
+I associated numbers with genius and wisdom and embarked upon a personal project you might call counting to infinity.
 At first, I recited numbers on the way back home from kindergarten.
-My mother was biking, and I sat on the back, counting.
+My mother was cycling with me on the back, counting.
 I could ask her questions.
 After arriving at 99, I asked my mother, ‘What comes after 99?’
 ‘One hundred,’ she said.
 And I continued.
 The next day, I still counted, ‘998, 999, ten hundred.’
 ‘No, not ten hundred, but a thousand,’ my mother said.

-Soon, I mastered the number system and knew what came after what.
+Soon, I had mastered the number system.
 Then, I asked my mother, ‘How far can a university professor count?
 Is it a million?’
 ‘Yes, a university professor can count that far,’ my mother answered.
-But I wasn’t planning to stop at a million.
-I was aiming for infinite wisdom.
-I soon found that counting to infinity would be laborious and take a long time.
+I wasn’t planning to stop at a million but aimed for infinite wisdom.
+It soon became clear that counting to infinity would be laborious and time-consuming.
 And so, I divided the effort into parts and started counting in bed in the evenings.
 And then, I fell asleep and lost count.
-And so, I had to start over again the next day from a number I was sure I had already recited to ensure that I hadn’t missed a single number.
+And so, I had to start over the next day, using a number I was sure I had already recited, to ensure no number remained uncounted.
 Otherwise, it didn’t count.
 Somewhere near 16,000, I realised it was pointless and gave up.

-I was about to receive my first pocket money, so my parents postponed my pocket money by nearly a year.
-She had left this money there for my father for expenses at work.
-He had requested 750 guilders, and when he found only 650, he thought my mother had made a mistake and didn’t discuss it with her any further.
-In this way, it could go unnoticed for weeks.
-Once I did receive pocket money, I saved it to buy a globe.
+My mother had left this money there for my father’s work expenses.
+There were no bank cards in the 1970s.
+My father had requested 750 guilders, and when he found only 650, he thought my mother had made a mistake and didn’t discuss it with her any further.
+And so, it could go unnoticed for several weeks.
+My parents were about to hand out my first pocket money, so they punished me by postponing it for nearly a year.
+Once the pocket money finally came, I saved for a year to buy a globe.
 It had a light inside.
 You could see the world’s countries in different colours if you put it on.
-The next thing I saved for was a microscope.
+The next thing I saved for was a microscope, which took a year as well.

-I often woke when daylight broke.
-In the Summer, that could be as early as 5 AM.
-I wasn’t allowed to go out of bed that early.
-So, I lay awake in bed for hours, staring at the ceiling and watching patches of sunlight gradually move on the wall as time passed, probably just thinking, and I sang songs.
+I woke when daylight broke, sometimes as early as 5 AM in the summer.
+Not allowed to go out of bed that early, I lay awake for hours, staring at the ceiling and watching patches of sunlight gradually move on the wall as time passed.
+My room faced the north, so in the Summer, the Sun came in during the early hours.
+I was probably just thinking and singing songs.
 I waved my father goodbye from my bedroom window when he left in his car to work around 6 AM.

-My father and I were very different, but we both enjoyed watching old-style cartoons like Tom and Jerry, Tweety and Silvester, Droopy, Buggs Bunny and Elmer J Fudd, Donald Duck, the Pink Panther, and Roadrunner and Wile E Coyote.
-And we often went with him to Cafe H* in Daarle, where his friends gathered.
-It was a traditional Dutch pub called a brown cafe, where the hunters in the area hung out.
-There wasn’t much to do, so you could go outside or sit inside and hear the hunter’s tales.
-There was a billiard table, and there was a slot machine.
-Sometimes, one of my father’s friends gave me a guilder to play it.
-I had no qualms about hunting but noticed that hunters lived a life of excess.
+My father and I had completely different personalities, but we both enjoyed watching old-style cartoons like Tom and Jerry, Tweety and Silvester, Droopy, Bugs Bunny and Elmer Fudd, Donald Duck, the Pink Panther, and Roadrunner and Wile E. Coyote.
+We often went with him to a pub in Daarle, a traditional Dutch pub called a brown cafe, where the hunters in the area hung out.
+There wasn’t much to do, except going outside or hearing the hunter’s tales.
+There was a billiard table and a slot machine.
+One of my father’s friends sometimes gave me a guilder to play with.
+I had no qualms about hunting and ate duck, geese, and rabbits my father had brought home, but I noticed that the hunters lived in excess.
 They found it a poor showing if there wasn’t too much meat.

 Featured image: Royal Steam Bleachery: Exterior Overview Complex With Halls.
 A. J. van der Wal.
 CC BY-SA 4.0.